 Police Commissioner, Baltimore Police Department

-Kevin Davis has led the Baltimore Police Department as Police Commissioner since 2015.
+Kevin Davis has led the Baltimore Police Department as its 39th Police Commissioner since 2015.
 A lifelong Marylander, Commissioner Davis served as Chief of Police for the Anne Arundel County, Maryland Police Department and retired as the Assistant Chief of Police for the Prince George’s County, Maryland Police Department before coming to Baltimore.

 A 25 year veteran and fourth generation public safety professional, Commissioner Davis is the son of a retired Prince George’s County police officer, and grandson and great-grandson to Washington, D.C. fire fighters.